Toxic Algae (Cyanobacteria)

 Current Toxic Algae and Surface Water Advisories

 Toxic algae can reproduce rapidly in fresh water when the amount of sunlight, temperature and nutrients are sufficient.
 Within a few days a "clear" lake, pond or ditch can become discolored with algae growth.
-This is called a bloom.
+A bloom forms when a sudden increase in the concentration of algae cells happens in a certain area of water.
 Toxic algae blooms often float to the surface and can form a surface scum.
 This scum, or heavy concentration of algae, can look like green paint and be several inches thick near the shoreline (click here for an example).
 Wind and weather conditions can greatly change the amount and location of algae.

-Toxic algae can cause a skin rash that develops after being in the water.
+Skin contact with toxic algae can cause irritation or a rash.
 This is a different rash then that caused by Swimmer's Itch.

 - Do not drink lake water.